-The Effect of The Rush To Implement 4G
+The Effect of the Rush To Implement 4G

 Countries are rushing to test and roll out 5G networks, seeing that potential payoffs are immense.
-The 1st phase for many carriers will be to upgrade existing 4G notes, that means attaching 5G components to legacy infrastructure and guess we’re much of that legacy hardware comes from.
+The 1st phase for many carriers will be to upgrade existing 4G notes, which means attaching 5G components to legacy infrastructure and guess we’re much of that legacy hardware comes from.
 Huawei, in the first three quarters of 2018 the Chinese company had a 28% share of the global telecom equipment market, with Nokia and Ericsson falling behind.

 To take a close look up always a presence in each region, outside of North America the Tech juggernaut outpaces its Nordic rivals.
 So to take Huawei out of the network whether it’s 4G or 5G, the country’s first have to replace existing infrastructure provided by the company and that big chunk of time and money.